quantum-501/Learning-process/README.md

 # Learning-process
-its aim to illustrate personal exercise and learning process
+its aim to illustrate personal exercise and learning process and main languages includes javascript.
+This files shows updated findings everyday